 20. Pineapple like in this episode of Charlie and Lola.
 (Or maybe a clementine, pomegranate, or starfruit.)

-21. Tiny adorable bottles of Tabasco or Sriracha.
+21. Tiny adorable bottles of Tabasco or portable packets of Sriracha.

 23. Gold chocolate coins, like St. Nick threw in the legend.

 24. Maldon sea salt flakes, for chefs and bakers.

 28. Candles, especially with a fun theme like these Jane Austen candles or this “old books” scent.

 31. Sprinkles and cute cupcake wrappers, for those who love to bake.

 35. Board books.
 (My favorite, for young or old.)

 36. Slim paperbacks.